18 Langs Rd, Ascot Vale 9370 1813

 Is your bed a pain in the butt?

-Written by Dr. Alison Gault B. App.
-Sci. (clinical sci) B. Osteo.
-Sci. from Vale Osteopathy Clinic located in Ascot Vale and Pascoe Vale, Melbourne, Victoria, Australia.
+Written by Dr. David Howard – B.Sc.
+(Clinical Sci.), M.H.Sc.
+(Osteopathy), B.App.Sc (Human Movement) from Pascoe Vale Osteopathy located in Pascoe Vale, Melbourne, Victoria, Australia.

 Arms in front of you or hugging a pillow

-Maintain the curve in your low back or lumbar spine by having your knees below the level of your hips.
-Both knees should be together so that the back is nice and strait.
-Many people, especially women with larger hips will find this uncomfortable or impossible, placing a pillow between your knees will remedy this.
+*Both knees should be together so that the back is nice and straight.
+(Many people, especially women with larger hips will find this uncomfortable or impossible.
+Placing a pillow between your knees will remedy this).

 Your bed may be the culprit…

 Goldilocks wasn’t wrong… your bed shouldn’t be too hard or too soft, it should be just right.
-A bed that is too soft will not support your spine enough and a hard bed will not allow your pointy bits to sink into the bed to enable correct spinal alignment.
+A bed that is too soft will not support your spine enough and a hard bed will not allow your pointy/bony bits to sink into the bed to enable correct spinal alignment.

 Your bed should be at least 15 centimetres longer than you are

-If you sleep with a partner, don’t settle for anything smaller than a queen size bed, the average sleeper turns 40-60 times a night, if there is not enough space, you will keep waking each other up.
+If you sleep with a partner, don’t settle for anything smaller than a queen size bed.
+The average sleeper turns 40-60 times a night – if there is not enough space, you will keep waking each other up.

-If your current bed is too hard and not very old, consider buying a pillow top in latex or memory foam to save buying a whole new bed
+If your current bed is too hard and not very old, consider buying a pillow top in latex or memory foam to save buying a whole new bed.

 Some tips for sleeping posture when pregnant

-Silk or other shiny PJ’s will allow you to slide when turning rather than having to lift your whole body weight
+Silk, or other shiny PJ’s, will allow you to slide when turning rather than having to lift your whole body weight

 If you are suffering from hip region pain at night or when you get up, your bed may be too hard with your change in weight distribution.
 Regular egg carton foam underlay can drastically improve your symptoms.

-Disclaimer: information provided on this post is of a general nature and should not be used in place of individual advice from either myself or another medical professional.
-Vale Osteopathy Clinic and Alison Gault will not take responsibility for any injury resulting from following information in this post.
+Disclaimer: Information provided in this post is of a general nature and should not be used solely in place of individual advice from either myself or another medical professional.
+Pascoe Vale Osteopathy and Dr. David Howard will not take responsibility for any injury resulting from following information in this post.

-Vale Osteopathy Clinic provides osteopathic services to patients from a wide number of suburbs such as Ascot Vale, Pascoe Vale, Flemington, Melbourne, Australia, Footscray, Maribyrnong, Essendon, Essendon North, Moonee Ponds, Strathmore, Niddrie, Keilor, Coburg, Brunswick, Oak Park, Glenroy, North Melbourne, Avondale Heights, Airport West, Travancore.
+Pascoe Vale Osteopathy provides osteopathic services to patients from a wide number of suburbs such as Pascoe Vale, Essendon, Essendon North, Moonee Ponds, Strathmore, Niddrie, Keilor, Coburg, Brunswick, Oak Park, Glenroy, Airport West, Travancore, Melbourne, Australia.